-Throughout the program, starting at Level Up and continuing into the full-time program, and job searching, students are consistently grouped with other culturally diverse learners for support and accountability.
+Throughout the program, students are consistently grouped with other culturally diverse learners for support and accountability.
 This makes learning multicultural communication as effortless as showing up for class!

 The beauty of Microverse is that you are in control of your learning process.
 On top of this, it is not even necessary to complete all modules of the core program before your public developer profile becomes marketable to hiring managers and recruiters.
 Once a student has landed their first job in tech, they have achieved the core goal of Microverse.
 But the support and learning doesn't stop there.
 Microverse offers career coaching and job search support for life.

 Microverse is available w.
 Originating with an idea that blossomed in the mind of Argentinian founder, Ariel Camus, while spending time in Africa, Microverse has since developed an international student body from 180+ countries.
 With a low barrier to entry, it doesn’t matter which country you reside in, there is an opportunity for you to apply to and be accepted into Microverse.